LiuLiujie/B85ProGamer-i5-4460-Hackintosh-OC/README.md

 fix the iPad connection problems.

 update SMBIOS to iMac15,1 to support the macOS 11 Big Sur.
+### v1.2_special(2020-10-04)
+add NVMe module into bios and use HP NVME EX920 as system disk.
+If you do the same, please search 'NVMeFix' in github and add this kext into your EFI.

 ## Credits
 @intel for CPUs.